 Spark Energy Drink vs. 5-Hour Energy

-It appears that AdvoCare has less caffeine per serving than 5-Hour Energy.
+It appears AdvoCare has less caffeine per serving than 5-Hour Energy.
 A serving of AdvoCare Spark Energy Drink has 120 mg, while, as I mentioned in my review of 5-hour energy, that product has 215 mg per serving.
-That doesn't mean its any better or worse but I wanted to mention this for those who were curious.
+That doesn't mean 5 Hour Energy is any better or worse but I wanted to mention this for those who were curious.
 There are other differences also, so see my review of 5-Hour Energy for more information.

 Spark Energy Drink and Kids

 In a New York Times article on Advocare from 2005 titled, A Sports Drink for Children Is Jangling Some Nerves, there were references to Advocare marketing the Spark drink to kids and young athletes.
 I see no reference to kid marketing on the AdvoCare website as it appears today.
-There are, however, testimonials from athletes—like Drew Brees and AdvoCare independent distributors—several of whom appear in physically active situations.
+I have however seen testimonials from athletes like Drew Brees and AdvoCare independent distributors—several of whom appear in physically active situations.

-The subtle message to consumers is that AdvoCare is good for a physically active lifestyle.
-While it’s tempting for kids to look for a competitive advantage during sports, I can tell you that there is no scientific proof that the Spark Energy Drink improves exercise ability—in kids or adults.
+The subtle message to people is AdvoCare is good for a physically active lifestyle.
+While it’s tempting for kids to look for a competitive advantage during sports, I can tell you that there is no clinical proof -yet- Spark Energy Drink improves exercise ability—in kids or adults.

-Since I am not aware of any AdvoCare research that specifically used kids, I don’t think it’s appropriate that kids use the product.
-I feel this way for all energy drinks.
+To be fair, I don't think kids should use any energy supplement either.
 Parents need to remember kids are not miniature versions of adults.

 Spark Drink and ADHD